CS-LTU/com7033-assignment-Vishbvs666/README.md

 Administrators are responsible for maintaining system integrity, ensuring appropriate access, and supporting compliance with secure software development practices.

 ---

-### Summary

-The Admin module provides comprehensive control and visibility over the StrokeCare platform.
-By combining user management, patient oversight, and analytics, it enables administrators to manage the system responsibly while maintaining high standards of security, accountability, and usability.

 ## 6.3 Doctor Features and Clinical Workflow